Cal NERDS

 NSF LSAMP (aka CAMP) Pre-PhD Research Program

-This NSF grant-funded program was created to provide a buffet of opportunities for historically underrepresented STEM students.
 UC Berkeley’s NSF Louis Stokes Alliance for Minority Participation in the Sciences (LSAMP) program is also known as NSF CAMP (California Alliance Minority Participation) and it is part of a UC systemwide alliance.
-In 2018, our statewide office transitioned from UC Irvine (http://www.camp.uci.edu) to UC Riverside (http://camp.ucr.edu/contact.html) under the direction of Dr. Richard Cardullo.
-Nationally there are over 50+ NSF LSAMP Alliances.
-This program focuses on increasing the number of baccalaureate degrees granted to underrepresented students in science, technology, engineering and mathematics (STEM), and supporting continuation to graduate studies, particularly for the Ph.D.
-Our Faculty Director if Professor Scott Moura.
+Our statewide office transitioned from UC Riverside to UC Irvine under the co-direction of Professor Emeritus Dr. Derek Dunn-Rankin and Dr. Pheather Harris.
+They lead our current grant, which started in December of 2024 and goes for five years.
+Our UC Berkeley Faculty Director is Professor Scott Moura

 STEM Faculty involvement is one of the keys to our success